What personal data do we process?

 - The National Health Service

 - Other internal Council Services we may need to share your personal data with in order to provide the service to you.

 Your personal data will be safely and securely store on our secure case management system (Care First).

 How long will we retain your personal data?

-Your personal data will be retained in line with GDPR Article 5 (e) personal data will be retained for no longer than is necessary.
+Your personal data will be retained in line with UK GDPR Article 5 (e) personal data will be retained for no longer than is necessary.

 We will only keep your personal data for as long as we need to in order to fulfil the purpose(s) for which it was collected and for so long afterwards as we consider may be required to deal with any questions or complaints that we may receive, unless we elect to retain your data for a longer period to comply with our legal and regulatory obligations.

 Under data protection law, you have rights including: